Difference Between Oral Communication and Public Speaking

 Oral Communication vs Public Speaking

 The difference between oral communication and public speaking is that; it is called oral communication when someone shares information, ideas, and thoughts verbally.
-In contrast to that, public speaking is a type of oral communication.
+In contrast to that, public speaking is a type of verbal communication.

 Oral Communication vs Public Speaking